 “The disruption to daily life due to the COVID-19 pandemic has hit those with substance use disorder hard,” said CDC Director Robert Redfield, M.D.
 “As we continue the fight to end this pandemic, it’s important to not lose sight of different groups being affected in other ways.
 We need to take care of people suffering from unintended consequences.”

 The good news is this: whether you are seeking support or treatment, help is available in Berks County.

 While many support groups have been forced to cancel in-person meetings, they’ve adapted to the times by hosting virtual meetings.
 Groups like Alcoholics Anonymous, Narcotics Anonymous and Celebrate Recovery all offer local, virtual recovery support so that help is available 24/7.

 A number of treatment options remain available for Berks County residents struggling with substance use disorder.
-Those include residential, outpatient, withdrawal management, medication assisted treatment and transitional houses, which have continued operating throughout the pandemic.
+These include residential, outpatient, withdrawal management, medication-assisted treatment, and transitional houses, which have continued operating throughout the pandemic.
 While county officials have reported an uptick in overdose deaths in 2020, District Attorney John Adams has stressed that “there are a lot of avenues to seek help here in Berks County.”

 Family, friends, and even coworkers can find themselves with many questions after discovering someone they care for is struggling with addiction.
 Fortunately, a number of support groups are designed specifically for families and friends.

 Problem Gambling is Now in Our hands (literally).
 Read More »

 Celebrate Safely with Holiday MocktailsRead More »

 A Look Back on 2023 at COCARead More »